uozuAho/pandemic_ddd/readme.md

 - it has been shown that determining whether a game is winnable is NP-complete: https://www.jstage.jst.go.jp/article/ipsjjip/20/3/20_723/_article.
 Article found via: https://github.com/captn3m0/boardgame-research#pandemic
-- fuzz testing is great! it has turned up so many bugs that I hadn't covered with simple unit tests
-- dunno if 'process managers' are helping.
-Some commands cause other commands.
-Eg. end of turn can cause a lot of commands and events: epidemics, outbreak chain reactions etc. What to do?
-Just keep this complexity in the command handlers themselves?
-  Or, don't call commands from other commands, and instead handle multi-command reactions with process managers?

 ## Are all games winnable?
 This would be good to know.
 If not all games are winnable, then there's no point